AllenInstitute/MIES/README.md

 	* In "Igor Extensions" a shortcut pointing to
 		* "XOPs-IP7"
 		* "XOP-tango-IP7"
-	* In "Igor Help File"  a shortcut pointing to HelpFiles-IP7
+	* In "Igor Help Files"  a shortcut pointing to HelpFiles-IP7
 * Start Igor Pro

 ### Igor Pro 7.0.1 or later (64bit)